 #2.
 Data analytics – Employability skills examples

 In the era of digital transformation and data mining dominating the world, you cannot lack data analyst skills.
-It is the ability to collect, transform and organize facts and raw data and turn it into insights or useful information that drive your company to make better decisions.
+It is the ability to collect, transform and organize facts and raw data and turn it into insights or useful information in the form of reports or dashboard examples that drive your company to make better decisions.
 It is a skill set that combines analytical thinking and innovation, as well as Market research, Data Analysis, Statistical Knowledge, and Data visualization.

 #3.
 Complex Problem-solving – Employability skills examples

 If you are wondering what the number 1 skill managers appreciate is, the answer is problem-solving.
 It is determined as the most valuable skill that can make you stand out and get promoted more quickly than others.
 No one can guarantee that any plan works 100%, some unexpected things might happen in the moment of truth.
 Problem-solving examples can be mentioned as correcting a mistake at work, resolving a conflict effectively, pre-actively discussing an issue before it becomes potentially worse, renovating the old-fashioned process or work harmony and turning them into efficacious, and more.

 Check out: Problem Solving Process Examples at Work